deadsnakes/python3.11/Doc/c-api/typeobj.rst

   :ref:`sub-interpreters <sub-interpreter-support>`, so they should not include any subinterpreter-specific state.

-Also, since :c:type:`PyTypeObject` is not part of the :ref:`stable ABI <stable>`, any extension modules using static types must be compiled for a specific Python minor version.
+Also, since :c:type:`PyTypeObject` is only part of the :ref:`Limited API
+<stable>` as an opaque struct, any extension modules using static types must be
+compiled for a specific Python minor version.

 .. _heap-types: